lowern1ght/resume-lwnight/README.md

   * Working with s3 storage, deployment and connectivity

 * **Kafka**, **RabbitMQ**
-  * Working with brokers using roaming, integration via `MassTransit` and common clients
+  * Working with brokers, integration via `MassTransit` and common clients

 * **Prometheus**, **Grafana**, **Zabbix**
   * Setting up logging and metrics accounting with the above systems, indexing implementation, healthcheck setup